ghusta/java-code-conventions/README.md

 As you can see, I don't like much the Sun or [K&R style](http://en.wikipedia.org/wiki/Indent_style#K.26R_style) of indentation.
-I prefer to adopt the [Allman style](http://en.wikipedia.org/wiki/Indent_style#Allman_style), where the opening and closing braces are aligned.
+I prefer to adopt the [Allman style](http://en.wikipedia.org/wiki/Indent_style#Allman_style), where the opening and closing braces are aligned vertically.

 ### How to format source code ?